Genealogy of the extremal process of the branching random walk: Convergence in law of the extremal process with genealogical informations

 By \cite[Theorem 14.16]{Kal02}, we conclude that $\lim_{n \to \infty} (\mu_n,Z_n) = (\mu_\infty,Z_\infty)$ in law on the survival event $S$. \end{proof}

 Using \cite[Theorem 10]{SuZ15}, we observe that writing $\hat{\mu}^x$ for a point measure with distribution $\theta_{-\min \mu_\infty} \mu_\infty$ conditionally on $\{\min \mu_\infty < -x\}$, we have

-This result can be seen as a version of the characterization of \cite{ABBS13} of the law $\calD$.
+This result can be seen as a (weaker form of the) characterization of \cite{ABK13} of the law $\calD$.
 We provide an alternative characterization of this law in Section~\ref{sec:decoration}.

-A straightforward consequence of Theorem \ref{thm:main}, is the following estimate for the extremal process seen from the smallest position. \begin{corollary} Under the same assumptions as Theorem \ref{thm:main}, we set $\mathbf{e}$ a standard exponential random variable, $\zeta_1=0$ and $(\zeta_n, n \geq 2)$ a Poisson point process with intensity $\mathbf{e}e^{x}\ind{x>0}dx$.
+A straightforward consequence of Theorem~\ref{thm:main} is the convergence for the extremal process seen from the smallest position. \begin{corollary} Under the same assumptions as Theorem~\ref{thm:main}, we set $\mathbf{e}$ a standard exponential random variable, $\zeta_1=0$ and $(\zeta_n, n \geq 2)$ a Poisson point process with intensity $\mathbf{e}e^{x}\ind{x>0}dx$.
 We have